Shedrack-Sunday/bookstore-react-app/README.md

 ## Bookstore React

-> MVP version of a Bookstore that allows you to: Display a list of books.
+> A Bookstore App that allows you to Display a list of books.
 Add a book.
 Remove a selected book.
 Built with React, Linters and Tailwind CSS

 ## Built With